python/devguide/committing.rst

 * **Is the patch in a good state?**
    Check :ref:`patch` and :ref:`helptriage` to review what is expected of a patch.

+* **Do the changes meet the requirements of the patch checklist?**
+   :ref:`Run patchcheck <patchcheck>` to perform a confidence check and flag extra whitespace.

 * **Does the patch break backwards-compatibility without a strong reason?**
    :ref:`Run the entire test suite <runtests>` to make sure that everything